Senate committee moves to criminalise necrophilia through amendment bill

 According to the bill, a copy of which is available with Dawn.com, “It shall come into force at once” and the definition of Section 377 will be expanded to include dead bodies.
 It currently only punishes “carnal intercourse against the order of nature with any man, woman or animal”.

-This move reflects a commitment to uphold the sanctity of the dead in accordance with Islamic teachings.
-“To break the bone of a deceased person is similar to breaking the bone of a living person,” the bill states, quoting the Holy Prophet (PBUH).
+The move, per the bill, reflects a commitment to uphold the sanctity of the dead under Islamic teachings.

+“To break the bone of a deceased person is similar to breaking the bone of a living person,” the bill further states, quoting the Holy Prophet (PBUH).

 “The crime of necrophilia comes not only under the ambit of zina but also hudd crime, meaning a violation of divine law also,” the bill adds, stating that it must be penalised through the country’s laws.